jfrog/charts/stable/distribution/README.md

 ```

 ### External Database

+**For production grade installations it is recommended to use an external PostgreSQL with a static password**

 There is an option to use an external PostgreSQL database for your Distribution.

 To use an external **PostgreSQL**, You need to set the Distribution **PostgreSQL** connection details